EC-Nordbund/denomailer/README.md

 2. STARTTLS
 3. unsecure

-You have to specify wich to use.
-As unsecure you have to set extra config options in `debug` as it is not rcomended!
+You have to specify which mode to use.
+With unsecure, you have to set an extra config option in `debug` as it is not recommended to use unsecure!

-For TLS set `tls: true` for startTLS set `tls: false` (or don't set it).
+For TLS set `tls: true`, for startTLS set `tls: false` (default).

 #### client

 There are some "problems" that can be warnings or errors.
-With the `warning` option you censpecify if they should `'error'` or you can `'ignore'` them or `'log'` them.
-Default is `'log'`.
+With the `warning` option you can specify if they should `'error'` or you can `'ignore'` them or `'log'` them.
+The default is `'log'`.
 This includes filtering invalid emails and custom preprocessors

-With the `preprocessors` option you can add handlers that modify each mail-config.
-For example you can add a filter so you don't send E-Mails to burner mails etc.
+With the `preprocessors` option, you can add handlers that modify each mail-config.
+For example, you can add a filter so you don't send emails to burner addresses, etc.

 A preprocessor is of the type: